Marshall Billingslea: Private sector career (2009–2017)

-Between 2009 and 2017, Billingslea served as Managing Director at Deloitte, responsible for its Business Intelligence Services group, where he provided due diligence services for a wide range of Federal clients and Fortune 500 companies.
+Between 2009 and 2017, Billingslea served as managing director at Deloitte, responsible for its Business Intelligence Services group, where he provided due diligence services for a wide range of Federal clients and Fortune 500 companies.

-Trump Administration
+Trump administration

-During the presidential transition of Donald Trump, Billingslea headed the United States National Security Council team.
+During the first presidential transition of Donald Trump, Billingslea headed the United States National Security Council team.

 In April 2017, Billingslea was nominated by President Donald Trump to become Assistant Secretary for Terrorist Financing in the United States Department of the Treasury.
 He was confirmed by the United States Senate by a vote of 65–35 on June 22, 2017.

 During his tenure in the Treasury Department, Billingslea worked with members of the national security community throughout the U.S. government, foreign governments, and the private sector to identify and address threats posed or advanced by illicit finance.
 His areas of focus include money laundering, terrorist financing, WMD proliferation, and other criminal and illicit activities domestically and internationally.
 He led specific efforts to counter threats including proliferation, terrorism, and the deceptive financial practices posed by countries such as Iran and North Korea.
 Among other actions, he criticized Turkey over its role in Venezuela's gold trade, and he imposed sanctions against Hezbollah.

 In August 2018, Billingslea was nominated to be the next Under Secretary of State for Civilian Security, Democracy, and Human Rights.
 His nomination was opposed by a coalition of twenty-one human rights groups, including the American Civil Liberties Union, Amnesty International, and Human Rights Watch, on the grounds that Billingslea had a "well-documented history of advocating for the use of torture and other unlawful interrogation practices."
 Others, including the Foundation for Defense of Democracies (FDD), wrote in support of his nomination with a letter challenging all of the claims made by these other groups.
 President Trump renominated him for the position in January 2019.
 Billingslea's involvement with controversial Bush administration interrogation techniques stalled his nomination.

 On April 10, 2020, Trump appointed Billingslea as the Special Presidential Envoy for Arms Control.
 He is leading the U.S. negotiations with Russia on whether to extend the New START treaty and extend it to include China.

 On May 1, 2020, President Trump announced his intent to nominate Billingslea to be Under Secretary of State for Arms Control and International Security Affairs, and the White House sent his nomination to the Senate on May 4, 2020.
 On January 3, 2021, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.